-Best Bluetooth Speakers under $100 in 2019
+Don't spend a lot on these great Bluetooth speakers under $100

 Cons:

-- Charges over Micro-USB
+- Charges over outdated Micro-USB

-The DOSS SoundBox offers fantastic sound quality and a robust set of features — including IPX4 rating and an SD card slot — at a low price.

-Plenty of great picks to choose from
+Best Bluetooth speaker under $100: Plenty of great picks to choose from

-Ultimately, choosing a Bluetooth speaker comes down to what you're looking for.
-There's no shortage of great products in this category, and it is down to you to decide if you want the latest connectivity, water resistance, or the best sound quality.
+Ultimately, choosing the right Bluetooth speaker comes down to what you're looking for.
+There's no shortage of great products in this category, and it is up to you to decide if you want the latest connectivity, water-resistance, or the best sound quality.

-If we had to choose one, it would be the Ultimate Ears Wonderboom 2.
-The speaker is a fantastic option for listening in the shower or at the pool, and the sound quality combined with the form factor and rugged design makes it the best option in the affordable Bluetooth space.
+If we had to choose one, it would be the Ultimate Ears WONDERBOOM 2.
+This speaker is a fantastic option for listening in the shower or at the pool, and the sound quality combined with the form factor and rugged design makes it the best choice in the affordable Bluetooth space.
+But if you're looking for an even cheaper option, you can always consider the best Bluetooth speakers under $50.

 Credits — The team that worked on this guide